CONSCIOUS MEDIA VISIONARIES

 stories with an optimistic story arc that show behavior matters… the belief that change is possible, thereby empowering people to take action… motivating people to co-create a more positive world.Michelle Gielan

-entertainment and media which creates awareness and has a positive impact.Conscious Media Visionaries
+entertainment and media that creates awareness and has a positive impact.Conscious Media Visionaries

 content that uses alternative modes of thinking – integrating spiritual, experiential and contemplative ideas with methodologies drawn from modern science – to explore and understand the human condition and ways in which individuals can align their spiritual, emotional and physical beings to live in harmony with themselves, others and the planet.GaiaOnline.com and Sparks & Honey